 Everywhere.
 Even though ice hockey may not hit the heights of American football or basketball in the eyes of the American public, it is still a significant sport with millions of viewers.

-Every major sportsbook offering their services to players in the USA will provide at least NHL betting, if not ice hockey betting on other major competitions and tournaments, too, such as the Swedish Hockey League, American Hockey League, and the Kontinental Hockey League, for instance.
+Every major sportsbook offering their services to players in the USA will provide at least NHL betting.
+If not ice hockey betting on other major competitions and tournaments, too, such as the Swedish Hockey League.
+It’s also possible to gamble on the American Hockey League, and the Kontinental Hockey League, for instance.